Economics Internship – European Transport Policy

 What's in it for you?

-• A paid, six-month vocational internship (CIP/BIO) based in our office in Brussels;
+- A six-month vocational internship with competitive pay (CIP/BIO) and based in our office in Brussels.

-• Working with a network of around 35+ multinational corporations and 40+ European National Partner Organisations across 32 countries on several different projects;
+- Engaging with a network of around 35+ multinational corporations and 40+ European National Partner Organisations across 32 countries on several different projects.

 How to apply